What do you do if your husband doesn’t want to make love?

 When you look at his life, you can see that he doesn’t seem to have a “will” to do anything.
 And if you look back at his childhood, you’d see that he was rarely affirmed in anything.
 He was rarely told by his dad that he was doing a good job.
 And so he was never sure if any decisions he made, or any steps he took, were the right ones.
 So he simply stopped taking any.
 To anyone on the outside he just looks extremely lazy, but I do think there’s more going on there.
 I think he fundamentally was scarred.

 A man can have his masculinity scarred in other ways, too.
-The root to his scars lie in his family of origin; but even within a marriage he could not feel like a man.
-Please watch how you talk to your husband.
+The root to his scars lie in his family of origin; but even within a marriage he may feel beaten down.
+There’s nothing wrong with bringing up issues with your husband--and you should do that!
+But please make sure that your relationship is not characterized by constant negativity, but instead that you also encourage where appropriate.
 I have heard so many women constantly pick at their husbands, constantly correct their husbands, and I don’t even know if they realize they’re doing it.
-Make sure that when something comes out of your mouth about your husband or to your husband that it is positive.
-Even if you’re talking about resolving some conflict, do it in a positive way.
-Do not browbeat your husband.

-3. His libido is low because he has low testosterone
+3. Medical or Physical Issues: His libido is low because he has low testosterone or other medical conditions

-4. He doesn’t initiate sex because he’s nervous about his performance
+4. Sexual Issues: He doesn’t initiate sex because he’s nervous about his performance or his desire

-Finally, there’s a category that’s a combination of #2 and #3.
-Let’s say that a man is nervous about the relationship and nervous about whether or not you really love him.
+Finally, there’s a category that relates to how he functions sexually.
+Let’s start first with a scenario that’s a combination of #2 and #3.
+Let’s say that a man is nervous about the relationship and nervous about his own sense of self.
 One night you make love, and he can’t keep his erection.
 A week later it happens again.
 He was already feeling nervous; he was already feeling slightly humiliated within the relationship.
 Then erectile dysfunction hits, or perhaps premature ejaculation, and it becomes too much to bear, and he shuts down.

-Or perhaps it wasn’t the relationship that was causing him to question his manhood; maybe it was his ability to earn a living.
-When a guy is unemployed, or feels like he can’t support the family, he already feels like he’s not a man.
-If he then can’t make love, it can become a vicious spiral, where he’s afraid of trying again because he doesn’t want to fail, so he just shuts off.
+Or perhaps it wasn’t the relationship that was causing him to feel uneasy; maybe it was his ability to earn a living, or his relationship with his parents, or something else.
+If he then can’t finish intercourse, it can become a vicious cycle, where he’s afraid of trying again because he doesn’t want to fail, so he just shuts off.

 I’ve received many emails from women lately whose husbands fall into one of these categories (or else into almost all of them!).
 And these women feel humiliated.
 They feel as if they must be freaks, because everywhere else in our media it says that men are desperate for sex.
 Why don’t their husbands want them?